Helen Pheby: Career

+Pheby's PhD thesis considered the social and economic benefits of access to culture and the barriers to that access.

 Pheby has worked with international partners to co-curate several offsite projects including the Kyiv Sculpture Project (2012).
 In 2016 she curated 'A Place in Time' at the NIROX sculpture foundation in the UNESCO Cradle of Humankind, South Africa.

 Pheby's 2016 exhibition 'Beyond Boundaries: Art by Email' in collaboration with ArtRole in Kurdistan-Iraq gave a platform to artists in the Middle East and North Africa whose political and other circumstances made it very difficult for them to travel to the UK.